Trapped Free Surface Waves for a Lamb-Oseen Vortex Flow: Numerical methods

 In practice, we solve the eigenvalue problem in a finite computational domain and hence introduce an artificial boundary at finite radius $R$.
 The far-field boundary condition of no incoming waves becomes a non-reflecting boundary condition (NRBC) at this boundary.
 However, exact NRBCs are generally derived using the method of characteristics, but this is not available to us since~\eqref{equ:linearized-continuity} is not hyperbolic.
 A widely used alternative is based on damping layers or even perfectly matched layers.
 The idea is to introduce a ``damping layer'' --- also called an ``absorbing layer'' --- surrounding the physical outer boundary.
 In the damping layer, waves are progressively damped until their amplitude is sufficiently small that reflections from the outer boundary do not reenter the physical domain.
 Outgoing waves are effectively absorbed in the layer.
 The boundary condition at the outer boundary of the computational domain is then unimportant, and is typically taken to be either a Dirichlet-type or Neumann-type boundary condition.

-To add damping to our governing equations, we add a ``damped compressibility'' term into the continuity equation~\eqref{equ:linearized-continuity}{, which then becomes}
+To add damping to our governing equations, we add a ``damped compressibility'' term into the continuity equation~\eqref{equ:linearized-continuity}, which then becomes

-{where $\xi(r)$ is a sufficiently smooth function that is identically zero outside the damping region.
+where $\xi(r)$ is a sufficiently smooth function that is identically zero outside the damping region.
 This is motivated by the introduction of damping in the acoustic wave equation following \citet[][pp. 81-82]{gao+others}, and is explained in further detail in appendix~\ref{appendix:damping_layer_form}.
-In what follows, we find good results using the simple form for $\xi(r)$ given by}
+In what follows, we find good results using the simple form for $\xi(r)$ given by

-{This gives a physical region, $r < R_{c}$, with no damping, and computational region $r\in[R_c,R]$ with a damping strength governed by the constant $\bar{\xi}$.} {We then impose a Dirichlet boundary condition on the pressure at an artificial boundary $r = R \gg 1$.} {A representation of the damping function as well as the subdivision of the numerical domain is shown in figure~\ref{fig:damping_region_and_function}.}
+This gives a physical region, $r < R_{c}$, with no damping, and computational region $r\in[R_c,R]$ with a damping strength governed by the constant $\bar{\xi}$.
+We then impose a Dirichlet boundary condition on the pressure at an artificial boundary $r = R \gg 1$.
+We show in section~\ref{sec:causality} that this leads to the correct causal behaviour.
+A representation of the damping function as well as the subdivision of the numerical domain is shown in figure~\ref{fig:damping_region_and_function}.

 The governing equations~\mbox{(\ref{equ:linearized}\textit{a--c})} together with the modified continuity equation~\eqref{equ:modified-continuity} and boundary conditions~\eqref{equ:linearized-bcs} form an eigenvalue problem to solve for the allowable frequencies $\omega$ permitting a nonzero modal solution.